magento/devdocs/guides/v2.2/comp-mgr/module-man/compman-start.md

 ![]({{ site.baseurl }}common/images/modman_dependencies.png)

-To disable such a module, you must also disable all dependent modules one at a time.
+To disable such a module, you must first disable all dependent modules one at a time.

 ## Enable or disable a module
 This example shows how to disable a currently enabled module.
 You can use the same basic procedure to enable a disabled module.